Part 1: Introduction to SAP Graph

 With this out of the way, let’s talk about what SAP Graph wants to accomplish.

 SAP is famous for its ERP software, but today SAP customers have increasingly more complex requirements and are managing intricate and hybrid on-premise and cloud solutions.
 Customers want to become Intelligent Enterprises.
 To support their journey, SAP has augmented its ERP-centric business suite with substantial additional functions through the acquisition of cloud solutions like SAP SuccessFactors, SAP Concur and SAP Ariba.
-SAP’s Intelligent Suite portfolio now supports all key business processes and span all enterprise functions, but this expanded role has come at the cost of complexity.
-Many of SAP suite’s products have their own stack: overlapping data models, inconsistent APIs and heterogenous infrastructures, and this complexity is not always well hidden from SAP’s customers.
+SAP’s Intelligent Suite portfolio now supports all key business processes and span all enterprise functions, but this expanded role and diversity of solutions has introduced some complexity.
+Many of SAP suite’s products have their own stack: overlapping data models, different APIs and heterogenous infrastructures, and this complexity is not always well hidden from SAP’s customers.

 This is the problem that SAP Graph addresses.

-ODM defines a connected graph, with entities serving as the nodes of the graph and edges that represent relationships (which we call associations) between those entities.
-Together, they form the SAP ODM business graph.
-Learn more about ODM in this blog.
+A data graph is a connected graph, with data entities serving as the nodes of the graph and edges that represent relationships (which we call associations) between those entities.
+The nodes of the Business Data Graph are the common enterprise business objects, like Customer, Supplier, Product, Sales and Purchase Order, General Ledger, etc.

-Each entity has many (sometimes hundreds!) of additional attributes, such as a key (often called id in ODM entities), and various other attributes, which can be flat, arrays, or more complex structured compositions of other attributes.
-For instance, items is an array of a structured type called CustomerQuoteItem.
+Each entity has many additional attributes, such as a key (called id in unified entities), and various other attributes, which can be flat, arrays, or more complex structured compositions of other attributes.
+For instance, items is an array of a structured type.

 With SAP Graph you navigate to and access the data you need, regardless of where this data resides.
 SAP Graph abstracts the physical landscape and the details of the different product stacks and offers you a simple view of the SAP-managed data, which you can access through a single API and ODM, spanning all key use cases.
 SAP Graph accesses the data in the customer-configured landscape on your users’ behalf, technically acting as middleware.
 SAP Graph itself doesn’t store or cache any data.